Aalborg: Demographics

 Aalborg was the largest town in Jutland until it was surpassed by Aarhus in the mid-19th century.
 In 1672, it had 4,181 inhabitants, growing slowly during the 18th century, with 4,425 in 1769, 4,866 in 1787 and 5,579 by 1801.
 By 1845, there were 7,477 inhabitants, increasing to 10,069 by 1860.
 Dramatic growth began in the late 19th century, with an increase from 14,152 in 1880 to 31,457 in 1901.
 By 1930, the population had grown to 59,091, although the figure was boosted by the merging of Nørre Tranders, Rørdal Fabriksby, Øster Sundby, and Øster Uttrup into Aalborg.

 In 1950, it reached 87,883, which grew to 100,587 by 1970.
 There was a temporary decline in population to 94,994 in 1976 but in 1981, following the incorporation of Nørresundby, it grew to 114,302.
-The population has increased steadily since then; according to the census of 1 January 2009, Aalborg had a total of 122,461 inhabitants, 101,497 of them living in the town and 20,964 in the independent suburb of Nørresundby.
+The population has increased steadily since then; according to the census of 1 January 2009, Aalborg had a total of 122,461 inhabitants.

 As of 2021, the town had a total population of 142,561 (118,871 in the city proper and 23,690 in Nørresundby) making it the fourth most populous in Denmark after Copenhagen, Aarhus, and Odense.
 Statistics for 2016 showed there were 210,316 people living in the Municipality of Aalborg.

 Economy

 Aalborg is North Jutland's major industrial and commercial centre, exporting grain, cement, and spirits.
 Heavy industry was behind the city's prosperity until fairly recently.
 Many of the factories have now closed, to be replaced by developments in the knowledge-based and green-energy sectors.
-Mobile and wireless communications industries have grown substantially since the 1990s, as has rotor production for wind turbines.
+Mobile and wireless communications industries have grown substantially since the 1990s, when the area became known as "Mobilicon Valley".
+Aalborg is now a major producer of rotors for wind turbines, and in 2021, Siemens Gamesa Renewable Energy produced six of the world's first reusable offshore wind turbine blades at its factory in Østhavnen.

 In January 2011, there were some 9,200 enterprises in Aalborg, employing around 109,000 people or approximately 35% of the workforce of the Northern Region.
 In the 2010s, the city is set on increasing its participation in the global economy through both existing companies and new entrants.
 Its efforts are focused on four areas: energy and environment, information technology, health support systems and "Arctic business".
 The latter covers trade with Greenland as the Port of Aalborg handles over 60% of all goods shipped to Greenland.
 Four harbours dot the waterfront, Marina Fjordparken, Skudehavnen, Vestre Badehavn, and Østre Havn.
 Tourism is also growing, with a considerable rise in the number of passengers at Aalborg Airport.
 Aalborg Municipality has Denmark's second highest revenue from tourism and is the only municipality in the north of Denmark where overnight stays are increasing.